 The Netherlands Job Search

 In the Netherlands job search, if you want your job application to be taken seriously you have to consider all national differences.
-The Netherlands job search demands more than just the obvious the Netherlands CV writing and translation - it requires careful preparation.
+The Netherlands job search demands more than just the obvious Netherlands CV with Netherlands cover letter writing and translation - it requires careful preparation.

 You will face problems that in all probability did not even cross your mind when you become interested in jobs in Netherlands.
 Do not take too lightly the influence the Netherlands job search can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.